- Basic Set Up

 PUT: PUT uses data from a submitted form to modify or update an existing object in an external system.

 An object may be as simple as a line of data in a database.

-These headers are displayed in both PUT and POST methods.
 Use the Request Header builder to choose which individual answers to send.

 Key: The name of the POST parameter that the destination will use.

 Send all answers

 If using POST, selecting this option will automatically add all of the submission's answers to the POST request.
 This eliminates the need to reference questions individually in the "POST Parameters" section below.